-The Wenot drill results were compiled and modelled by the exploration team.
-Based on these results, the Company reached a significant milestone with the January 4, 2022 announcement of an Initial Mineral Resource Estimate for the Wenot deposit.
-P&E Consulting Ltd. as independent technical consultants, or Qualified Person ("QP"), subsequently filed the NI 43-101 report on www.sedar.com on February 18, 2022.
+On January 4, 2022 the Company announced an Initial Mineral Resource Estimate for the new Wenot deposit.
+P&E Consulting Ltd. as independent technical consultants, or Qualified Person ("QP"), subsequently filed the NI 43-101 report on www.sedarplus.ca on February 18, 2022.

 The Wenot Mineral Resource Estimate integrated not only the 16 diamond drill holes completed by the Company in 2021, but also incorporated 10,508 assay results from 549 diamond drill holes totalling 21,541 metres within the mineralized wireframes.
-This was possible since the Company has developed a comprehensive database that includes both historical production and exploration data.
+This was possible since the Company has developed a comprehensive database that includes both historical drilling, production and exploration data.